-As a Crown Corporation providing applied research, development, demonstration and technology commercialization services in the public interest, we are highly focused on producing not just outcomes like Smart Science Solutions[TM], but also positive impacts: economic, environmental and social impacts in Saskatchewan.
-Like many companies, our work was strongly affected by the effects of depressed mineral and oil prices.
-Despite this, our economic impact assessment process shows that we were still able to achieve exceptional impacts this past year with over \$484 million in direct economic benefit to the province.
-This means that for every public dollar invested in SRC, we generated a 22-times return in direct economic impacts.
-In addition, our work led to over \$329 million worth of jobs created or maintained in the province, for an overall economic and jobs impact of over \$813 million - a new record for SRC!
+As a Crown Corporation providing applied research, development, demonstration and technology commercialization services in the public interest, we are highly focused on producing not just outcomes like Smart Science SolutionsTM for our clients, but also positive economic, environmental and social impacts in Saskatchewan.
+Like many companies, our work has been strongly affected by the effects of several years of depressed mineral and oil prices.
+Despite this, our economic impact assessment process shows that we were still able to achieve exceptional impacts again this past year with over \$404 million in direct economic benefit to the province.
+This means that for every public dollar invested in SRC, we generated an 18-times return in direct economic impacts.
+In addition, our work led to over \$109 million worth of jobs created or maintained in the province, for an overall economic and jobs impact of over \$513 million.
+This is the ninth year for which our economic and jobs impacts have exceeded the half billion-dollar level!
 Our benchmarking shows that this continues to be an unparalleled record in Canada, or indeed around the world.

-We also continue to strive to enhance our strong economic impacts by providing Responsible

-Science SolutionsTM to help ensure a safe, secure and sustainable environment.
-Last year we undertook more than \$22 million in projects aimed at creating positive socio-environmental impacts.
+We also continue to strive to enhance our strong economic impacts by providing Responsible Science SolutionsTM to help ensure a safe, secure and sustainable environment.
+Last year we undertook more than \$43 million in projects aimed at creating positive socio-environmental impacts.
 Our work contributed to more than 21 kt/year of greenhouse gas emission reductions and energy savings of over 40 million kWh/year.
-This is the 13th year for which we have been assessing our impact contributions to Saskatchewan, and the cumulative total now comprises \$7.1 billion in incremental economic activity (direct plus jobs).
+This is the 14th year for which we have been assessing our impact contributions to Saskatchewan, and the cumulative total now comprises \$7.6 billion in incremental economic activity (direct plus jobs).

 In terms of corporate social responsibility (CSR), essentially everything we do is aimed in one way or another at benefitting people and communities.
 Nevertheless, we continue to increase our distinctly CSR activities in which we try to "go the extra distance" from a community perspective, such as with our flagship Saskatchewan Food Bank initiatives.
-In the past year, we launched a very exciting Aboriginal Mentorship Program through which we connect Aboriginal post-secondary students in the science, technology, engineering and math disciplines with SRC mentors to help them progress through their post-secondary education with opportunities to learn and grow both personally and professionally.
-We also continued to increase our visibility and our transparency through public reporting mechanisms, including the Global Reporting Initiative, and we were very pleased to have been selected as a Future 40 corporate leader by the Corporate Knights for the third year in a row.
+In the past year, we continued and expanded our Aboriginal Mentorship Program through which we connect Aboriginal post-secondary students in the science, technology, engineering and math disciplines with SRC mentors to help them progress through their post-secondary education with opportunities to learn and grow both personally and professionally.
+We also continued to increase our visibility and our transparency through public reporting mechanisms, including the Global Reporting Initiative, and we were very pleased to have been selected as a Future 40 corporate leader by Corporate Knights for the fourth year in a row.